 - Unfortunately its easy to cheat the student finance system, the best way to do this is by having divorced parents

 - Students should be treated the same regardless of their family background/income to make uni life more affordable.

 How well equipped are students for uni life?

-Despite many students being significantly worried about money or struggling to cope, a quarter still don’t track their spending at all.
-If that’s you and you just don’t know where to start, you’ll find everything you need here.
+Despite many students being significantly worried about money or struggling to cope, a quarter still don't track their spending at all.
+If that's you and you just don't know where to start, you'll find everything you need in our guide to budgeting.

 The realities of financial hardship at university catch many students by surprise, with the majority telling us they wished they'd learned more about money management before starting a degree.
 Only 1 in 5 students said they found it easy to get help or emergency cash from their university.